Wednesday, March 2, 2022

-- The rest & reset // Seeking a sense of rejuvenation?
-The Tibetan Mongolian Buddhist Cultural Center has modern yurts available for booking on their 108-acre property for a unique, grounding experience.
+- The rest & reset // Seeking rejuvenation?
+The Tibetan Mongolian Buddhist Cultural Center has modern yurts available for booking on their 108-acre property for a unique and grounding experience.

-- The downtown dweller // If you're looking to stay close to downtown, check out the Graduate Bloomington, which puts you at the center of our best dining, local shopping, and nightlife.
+- The downtown dweller // If you're looking to stay downtown, check out the Graduate Bloomington Hotel, which puts you at the center of our best dining, local shopping, and nightlife on Kirkwood Avenue.

-- The Cream & Crimson crew // For IU alumni, prospective students, and university visitors, The Biddle Hotel & Conference Center is the place to stay.
-Attached to the second-largest student union and the largest Starbucks in the Midwest, the Biddle offers a convenient location in the middle of campus, fully immersing you in our beloved Cream & Crimson culture.
+- The Cream & Crimson crew // For IU alumni, prospective & incoming students, and university visitors, the Indiana Memorial Union Biddle Hotel & Conference Center is the prime place to stay.
+Attached to the second-largest student union in the nation and the largest Starbucks in the Midwest, the Biddle offers a convenient location in the middle of campus, fully immersing you in the university's Cream & Crimson culture.